Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

-This blog is dedicated to describing what CTR2-Mini is (“Mini” for short), but I’ve realized (thanks to several commenters) that I really need one page, a “marketing page” if you will, that just tells you what a Mini is and why you might want one.
-So here goes…
+This blog is dedicated to describing what the CTR2-Mini (“Mini” for short) is, but I’ve realized (thanks to several commenters) that I really need one page, a “marketing page” if you will, that just tells you what a Mini is and why you might want one.

 So, what does it do?

-- your radios are more than an arm reach away from your operating position
+• your radios are more than an arm reach away from your operating position or you would like to be able to control your radios from a small controller next to your keyboard

-- you have a Flex radio and would like a small panadapter display in another room in your house (or anywhere else for that matter) to monitor band activity or would like a dedicated tuning knob for multiple slices
+• you would like a small panadapter display for you Flex radio in another room in your house (or anywhere else for that matter) to monitor band activity

-- you’re like me, and you think it’s cool to be able to build a device yourself that interfaces to some of the most advanced electronics in the world and actually adds to your operating enjoyment
+• you’re like me, and you think it’s cool to be able to build a device yourself that interfaces to some of the most advanced radios in the world and actually adds to your operating enjoyment

 If any of these strike a cord with you, read on!